-Move the individual files up two levels, from snapshots/$SNAPSHOT_NAME into the main column family directory.
-For example: mv ./snapshots/1452302843716/* .
+Move the individual files up two levels, from snapshots/$SNAPSHOT_NAME into the main table directory.
+For example:

+mv ./snapshots/1452302843716/* .

 Scylla exposes four interfaces for online monitoring, as described below.
 Scylla JMX is compatible with Apache Cassandra, exposing the relevant subset of MBeans.